-You'll need a credit card to cover transactions in most shops, as well as hotel extras and car-rental extras such as petrol.
-Some clients have reported difficulties using cards in Cuba so do not rely on them as your only source of funding.
+You'll generally need to use a credit/debit card to cover transactions in most state-run shops, as well as hotel extras and car-rental extras such as petrol.
+Some clients have issues using cards in Cuba so don't rely on them as your only source of funding.
 Be sure to check with your bank that your cards are accepted in Cuba (cards issued by US banks are not accepted, for example).

-Internet: Internet and WiFiaccess is now available in most towns (usually around the central plaza) and in decent-sized hotels.
+Internet: Internet and WiFi access is now available in most towns (usually around the central plaza) and in decent-sized hotels.
 However, it is currently only available in the hotel common areas and not in rooms.
 If staying connected is essential, be aware that bandwidth is weak and connection unreliable.
 To access WiFi you first need to purchase a NAUTA scratch card from either a hotel reception desk or ETECSA office.

-Budget: Prices do vary within each country and high end restaurants tend to be similarly priced to a UK equivalent.
+Budget: Prices do vary within each country and high-end restaurants tend to be similarly priced to a UK equivalent.
 Hotel restaurants are also usually more expensive.
 As a rough guide at the time of writing, in Havana:

-- The cost of a 2 course lunch/ dinner at a mid-range restaurant = U\$\$20.00/\$25.00 - The cost of a small (0.33l) bottle of national beer in a mid-range restaurant U\$\$3.00 - The cost of a glass of "house wine" (Chilean or Argentine) = U\$\$6.00 passport holders require a tourist card to visit Cuba.
-We can issue these if you are making your travel arrangements through Journey Latin America.
-A yellow fever vaccination certificate may be required for entry if travelling from countries with risk of yellow fever virus transmission, even if you have not visited an affected area.
+- The cost of a 2-course lunch/dinner at a mid-range restaurant = U\$\$20.00/\$25.00 - The cost of a small (0.33l) bottle of national beer in a mid-range restaurant = U\$\$3.00 - The cost of a glass of 'house wine' (Chilean or Argentine) = US\$6.00 may be required for entry if travelling from countries with risk of yellow fever virus transmission, even if you have not visited an affected area.
 Other nationalities may require an entry visa.
 For the most up-to-date entry and health certification requirements please check www.iatatravelcentre.com.